 If you ask me what I work on mostly it is Old Rheems, Old American Standards, Old Carriers, and ICPs.
 These units are 15 to 35 years old and still going.
 Some have had many parts changed out while others are still chugging along with their original equipment.

 As for newer systems under 10 years I work on York, Goodman, Amana, Maytag and Trane.
 Each of these have their own set of issues.
 Coil leaks, ECM Motor failures and even compressor failure is not uncommon on these brands.
 I would tend to see these brands as ones that have more problems.

 Get the most out of your New AC purchase

 If you have any doubt in your mind about the best air conditioner to buy for your home, get the longest possible labor warranty with the longest possible parts warranty.
-Fast Affordable Air offers a 10 year conditional labor warranty with their Rheem air conditioning and heating system installs.
+Fast Affordable Air offers a 10-year conditional labor warranty with its Rheem air conditioning and heating system installs.

 Even if you need to buy an extended labor warranty from a third party with a small $100 deductible, I would consider this money well spent.
 10 year extended labor warranties cost under $1000.
 Some are as cheap as $650.
 They are also transferable.
 If available take the plan with the refrigerant coverage option.
 You will be glad you did.